Rasshua/Transferring-WP-site-to-new-hosting/README.md

 ### 3.2.
 Creating a database dump on the local machine

-1. Connect to the database on the old site histing via appropriate tool (DBeaver, phpMyAdmin etc)
+1. Connect to the database on the old site hosting via appropriate tool (DBeaver, phpMyAdmin etc)

 In the given exanple, we are connecting to MariaDB database "wp_db" on the virtual machine via DBeaver.
 From the web server perspective, the database is located on localhost, and we are connecting to the server via SSH.